Christina Montana's decision to preserve her eggs when her cancer flared out of remission.

 More than ever, cancer patients are surviving their disease and can look forward to the future.
 Reproductive health issues — including the ability to have children, the need for birth control, retaining sexual function, and the possibility of early menopause — are all important to young cancer survivors.

-To help young survivors address reproductive health concerns, the Oncofertility Program at UC San Diego Health offers a team of providers from reproductive endocrinology, gynecology, oncology, genetics and psychology.
+To help young survivors address reproductive health concerns, we offer a team of providers from reproductive endocrinology, gynecology, oncology, genetics and psychology.

-For patients facing fertility-threatening therapy, the Fertility Preservation Program at UC San Diego Regional Fertility Center offers fertility preservation consultations, embryo banking, egg banking, ovarian tissue banking, referral for sperm banking, ovarian shielding and fertility sparing surgeries such as ovarian transposition.
+Patients facing fertility-threatening therapy for a cancer diagnosis have several options, including fertility preservation consultations, embryo banking, egg banking, ovarian tissue banking, referral for sperm banking, ovarian shielding and fertility sparing surgeries such as ovarian transposition.
 In most cases, decisions on fertility preservation are best made before treatment begins.
 We understand the urgency of these decisions and are available to see patients on short notice.

 Fertility After Cancer Therapy

 It does not appear that pregnancy after cancer increases the risk of cancer recurrence, and children born to cancer survivors do not appear to have a higher risk of birth defects.
 Researchers are actively working on more data, but the information available is reassuring.
 For cancer survivors, we also offer:

 - Consultations with reproductive endocrinologists for survivors who desire children.

 - Fertility assistance for infertility issues related to cancer therapy.